bartificer/programming-by-stealth/docs/pbs69.md

 Note that I chose to use the light style (`.navbar-light`) in conjunction with the light background (`.bg-light`) from Bootstrap’s colour utilities for this Navbar.

-Also note that because I placed the brand outside of the collapsing region (`.collapse.navbar-collapse`) it remains visible on small screens.
-In fact, Bootstrap has done more than just leave it visible, it has also right-aligned it in the collapsed view so it acts as a nice counter-point to the hamburger button.
+Also note that, because I placed the brand outside of the collapsing region (`.collapse.navbar-collapse`), it remains visible on small screens.
+In fact, Bootstrap has done more than just leave it visible.
+It has also right-aligned it in the collapsed view so it acts as a nice counterpoint to the hamburger button.

 Finally, notice that the Nav now appears to be right-aligned, separating it nicely from the brand and tagline.
-Everything is still actually left aligned, it just looks like the Nav isn’t because its left margin has been expanded to take up all available space.
+Everything is still actually left aligned.
+It just looks like the Nav isn’t because its left margin has been expanded to take up all available space.
 How?
 By simply adding the spacing utility class `.ml-auto` to it.
-The reason for this approach over others like perhaps floating some of the content is that this works without any undesired side-effects in both expanded and collapsed modes.
+The reason for this approach over others like perhaps floating some of the content is that this works without any undesired side effects in both expanded and collapsed modes.

 ### Navbar Text

-To add some text into a Navbar simply wrap it in a tag of your choosing and give that tag the class `.navbar-text`.
+To add some text into a Navbar, simply wrap it in a tag of your choosing and give that tag the class `.navbar-text`.
 You can of course use any tag, but `<span>` is generally used.

 As an example, the third Navbar in `pbs69a.html` contains a tag line (_‘An Irish Voice Online’_) which has been added to the front of the collapsing part of the Navbar.
 The collapsible part of the Navbar is now structured as follows: